-- We raised gross proceeds of approximately \$7.2 million in a private placement and on July 12, 2016 our common stock began trading on the Nasdaq Capital Markets under the symbol "DMPI". - We advanced our product development program in refractory GBM toward a pivotal Phase III clinical trial: - We completed a Phase I/II clinical trial of VAL-083 in refractory GBM and reported data at the American Society of Clinical Oncology's annual meeting demonstrating that VAL-083 may offer improved survival for GBM patients in comparison to currently available salvage chemotherapy; - We completed an 'End of Phase II' meeting with the United States Food and Drug Administration ("FDA") and plan to advance VAL-083 into a pivotal Phase III clinical trial for GBM patients whose tumors have progressed following treatment with bevacizumab; and - We presented additional data demonstrating that VAL-083 exhibits a distinct mode of action from other chemotherapies used in the treatment of GBM at the European Association of Neuro-Oncology annual meeting. - We established collaborations designed to accelerate and expand our product opportunities with VAL-083: - We entered into a collaboration research agreement with Accurexa, Inc. to explore local delivery of VAL-083 as a potential combination therapy for the treatment of brain tumors; and - We announced plans to initiate a new Phase II clinical study of VAL-083 in patients with GBM at first recurrence/progression (prior to Avastin® exposure) in collaboration with the University of Texas MD Anderson Cancer Center ("MD Anderson"). - We continued to obtain promising research results supporting the potential of VAL-083 in new indications: - We presented data supporting the effectiveness of VAL-083 against chemotherapy-resistant ovarian cancers at the 11th Biennial Ovarian Cancer Research Symposium; - We presented new non-clinical data supporting the differentiation of VAL-083 in the treatment of lung cancer at the American Association for Cancer Research's ("AACR") annual meeting; - We presented data indicating that VAL-083 offers potential therapeutic alternatives in difficult-to-treat pediatric brain tumors at the AACR - Advances in Pediatric Research: From Mechanisms and Models to Treatment and Survivorship Conference; and
+- In April 2017, we completed a public offering of common stock and warrants for gross proceeds of \$9.0 million.
+In addition, during the nine months ended March 31, 2017 we received \$545,022 in proceeds from the exercise of warrants.
+We plan to use these funds to support advancement of our product candidate VAL-083 into a pivotal Phase 3 clinical trial for refractory GBM and for general corporate and research purposes.
+We estimate that this cash is sufficient to fund our planned operations for the next 18-24 months. - We continued to advance and expand the development of VAL-083 as a potential new treatment for Glioblastoma Multiforme ("GBM") for patients whose tumors express features, such as high expression of the enzyme MGMT, that make their cancer resistant to, or unlikely to, respond to currently available therapy.
+Further, - We reported data from our Phase 1-2 clinical trial in refractory GBM at the American Society of Clinical Oncology's ("ASCO") annual meeting demonstrating that VAL-083 may offer improved survival for GBM patients whose tumors have progressed following treatment with chemoradiation and subsequent bevacizumab (AvastinTM) therapy; - Based on input from our 'End of Phase 2' meeting with the United States Food and Drug Administration ("FDA"), we have submitted a protocol to the FDA for a pivotal, controlled Phase 3 Study in Temozolomide-Avastin Recurrent GBM ("STAR-3") to evaluate overall survival versus salvage chemotherapy for GBM patients who have previously failed both temozolomide (TemodarTM) and bevacizumab (AvastinTM); - In May 2017, we announced a collaboration with PRA Health Sciences to work with us as our contract research organization to oversee and manage our pivotal VAL-083 STAR-3 GBM clinical trial; - We initiated a new Phase 2 clinical study of VAL-083 in patients with MGMT-unmethylated GBM at first recurrence/progression prior to bevacizumab (Avastin®) exposure in collaboration with the University of Texas MD Anderson Cancer Center ("MD Anderson"); and - We received ethics committee approval, retained a contract research organization, and submitted a required application for human genomic testing to allow for initiation of a separate Phase 2 clinical trial in newly diagnosed GBM for patients with MGMT-unmethylated GBM at Sun Yat Sen University in Guangzhou, China.

-- In the spring of 2016, the FDA Office of Orphan Products Development ("OOPD") granted orphan drug designations to VAL-083 for the treatment of ovarian cancer and medulloblastoma.
-We have previously been granted an orphan drug designation for VAL-083 in glioma in the USA and Europe. - We continued to strengthen our intellectual property portfolio.
-DelMar now holds six issued US patents and seven issued patents outside of the US.
-We have thirteen patent families in various stages of prosecution, and over 100 patent filings in total.
+- We continued to obtain promising research results supporting the potential of VAL-083 in the treatment of other cancers.
+For example: - We presented data supporting the effectiveness of VAL-083 against chemotherapy-resistant ovarian cancers at the 11th Biennial Ovarian Cancer Research Symposium; - We presented new non-clinical data supporting the differentiation of VAL-083 in the treatment of lung cancer at the American Association for Cancer Research's ("AACR") annual meeting; and - We presented data indicating that VAL-083 offers potential therapeutic alternatives in difficult-to-treat pediatric brain tumors at the AACR Advances in Pediatric Research: From Mechanisms and Models to Treatment and Survivorship Conference. - In April 2017, we announced an expansion of our research collaborations with leading academic institutions through a sponsored research agreement with Duke University to evaluate VAL-083 as a front-line treatment for newly diagnosed patients with GBM. - We continued to strengthen our intellectual property portfolio.
+DelMar now holds seven issued US patents and eight issued patents outside of the US.
+We have fourteen patent families in various stages of prosecution, and over 100 patent filings in total.